linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

  this one-time-password against the value that your phone generates.

-TPM Disk encryption keys
+TPM Disk Encryption Key (TPM Disk Unlock Key)
 ---

-The keys are currently derived only from the user passphrase, which is expanded via the LUKS expansion algorithm to increase the time to brute force it.
-For extra protection it is possible to store the keys in the TPM so that they will only be released if the PCRs match.
+The LUKS Disk Recovery Key stored under LUKS header at OS install is derived from its user passphrase, which is expanded via the LUKS expansion algorithm to increase the time needed to brute force it.
+ For extra protection it is possible to store an additional LUKS key in the TPM so that it will only be released to unlock the LUKS container if the PCRs match (firmware measurements, kernel modules loaded, no recovery shell access) from Heads when selecting a boot option.

 If you want to use the TPM to seal a secret used to unlock your LUKS volumes:
 Go to boot options, show OS boot options and select a new default boot option: